luyadev/luya.io/docs/guide/installation/structure.md

 ## Environments

-As a key concept of LUYA is to don't repeat yourself with `luya\Config` a configuration file for different hosts can be done in a single file using `env()`.
-Assuming a database connection which has different connection details on different hosts (prep and prod) define the `yii\db\Connection` as followed:
+As a key concept of LUYA is to don't repeat yourself with <class name="luya\Config" /> a configuration file for different hosts can be done in a single file using `env()`.
+Assuming a database connection which has different connection details on different hosts (prep and prod) define the <class name="yii\db\Connection" /> as followed:

 ```php
 $config->component('db', [